 The University of Otago's Division of Health Sciences, as we know it today, is relatively recent.
 In 2001, the Division was restructured into the Faculties of Dentistry and Medicine (now Otago Medical School), and the Schools of Pharmacy and Physiotherapy.
-It now also contains the Bioethics Centre (within the Dunedin School of Medicine), and schools of medicine in Christchurch and Wellington.
+It now also contains the Bioethics Centre (within the Otago Medical School), and campuses in Christchurch and Wellington.

 This restructure followed a major review of the University's administration in 1988.
 The nine University faculties were reorganised into four academic divisions.
 A Pro-Vice-Chancellor heads each division, and is responsible for the overall management of the division, including the allocation of resources.

 The faculties and schools that comprise the Division of Health Sciences have a much longer history than the Division itself.
 The University of Otago Medical School was founded in 1875, and is the oldest in New Zealand.
 The Faculty of Dentistry was founded in 1907, and the School of Physiotherapy was established in 1913, making it one of the oldest physiotherapy schools in the world.
 The School of Pharmacy was established in 1963, initially within the Department of Pharmacology.